Arcadiy Harting: Early life

+Career

-Police Informer in Russia
+Police informer in Russia

-In Saint Petersburg Hackelman joined the underground cell of a revolutionary terrorist organisation Narodnaya Volya and befriended many revolutionaries, including Vladimir Burtsev, future counter-intelligence champion of the Russian revolutionaries.
-At about the same time, Hackelman was recruited by Okhrana to spy on activities of fellow revolutionaries.
+In Saint Petersburg, Hackelman joined the underground cell of the revolutionary terrorist organisation Narodnaya Volya and befriended many revolutionaries, including Vladimir Burtsev, a future counter-intelligence champion of the Russian revolutionaries.
+At about the same time, Hackelman was recruited by the Okhrana to spy on fellow revolutionaries.
 Information obtained from him led to a number of arrests, and some fellow revolutionaries became suspicious.
-According to the archive of the Paris Okhrana., he was defended by Burtsev, but Burtsev claims that he was prevented from raising his suspicions about Hackelman by other high-level revolutionaries.
+According to the archive of the Paris Okhrana, he was defended by Burtsev, but Burtsev claims that he was prevented from raising his suspicions about Hackelman by other high-level revolutionaries.

 Hackelman then moved to Riga where he continued to spy on members of Narodnaya Volya, leading to further arrests.
-When suspicions about his involvement with Okhrana intensified, he fled abroad.
+When suspicions about his involvement with the Okhrana intensified, he fled abroad.

-Agent of Paris Okhrana
+Paris

-Hackelman then settled in Switzerland and enrolled in ETH Zürich under an assumed name Landesen.
+Hackelman then settled in Switzerland and enrolled in ETH Zürich under the assumed name Landesen.
 Under this name he resumed his contacts with Russian revolutionaries who were preparing bombs to be sent to Russia.
-In 1885, he was recruited by Paris Okhrana, Okhrana's foreign service based in Paris under its first head Peter Rachkovsky.
+In 1885, he was recruited by the Okhrana's foreign service branch in Paris by its first head Peter Rachkovsky.
 Landesen first spied on revolutionaries in Switzerland despite persistent suspicions of cooperation with the police.
 In 1890 he moved to Paris and continued to spy on Russian revolutionaries based in France.
 The most high profile operation of Landesen in Paris was an elaborate provocation to expose a number of revolutionary terrorists.
-He facilitated and financed a fake conspiracy of a number of revolutionaries to assassinate Russian Emperor Alexander III.
+He facilitated and financed a fake conspiracy to assassinate Russian Emperor Alexander III.
 To this end, a number of bombs were prepared and distributed among the conspirators.
 Rachkovsky then tipped off the Sûreté, the French secret police, and conspirators were arrested, but Landesen escaped.
 In a widely publicised trial of 1890, the conspirators were sentenced to prison terms or expelled from France.
 Landesen, considered the ring leader, was sentenced in absentia to five years in prison.
 This operation served not only the primary task of neutralising the radical revolutionaries, but also to show to the Russian government that France was no longer soft on subversives.
-This facilitated the Franco-Russian Alliance, which was Rachkovsky's major of diplomatic goal.
+This facilitated the Franco-Russian Alliance, which was Rachkovsky's major diplomatic goal.